-Chief registrars should be ST4 or equivalent.

-The chief registrar post is for locally employed doctors and may be undertaken as an inprogramme or out-of-programme opportunity dependent upon local workforce requirements and individual training needs.
+Chief registrars should be ST4 or equivalent for locally employed doctors.
+For NTN posts, the chief registrar year may be undertaken as an in-programme or out-of-programme opportunity dependent upon local workforce requirements and individual training needs.

-In programme: As the chief registrar role fulfils a number of curriculum requirements, trainees may wish to remain in programme.
+In programme: As the chief registrar role fulfils a number of curriculum requirements, resident doctors may wish to remain in programme.
 Requests must be agreed prospectively with the formal approval of the training programme director (TPD).
-40-50% of the trainee's time must be protected for chief registrar activities.
-Trainees should continue to satisfy the requirements for the Annual Review of Competence Progression (ARCP).
+40-50% of the resident doctor's time must be protected for chief registrar activities.
+Resident doctors should continue to satisfy the requirements for the Annual Review of Competence Progression (ARCP).